• Skip to primary navigation

 Overhead view of the wet ingredients in one bowl, dry ingredients in another bowl, and a small bowl of chocolate chips, all to be combined for Healthy Dark Chocolate Brownies.

-While these brownies are pretty easy to make and basically fail-proof, here are a few tips to making them luxuriously delicious:
+While these brownies are pretty easy to make and basically fail-proof, here are a few tips for making them luxuriously delicious:

 • When checking for doneness, aim for a moist knife